telerik/kendo-ui-builder/docs/components/button.md

 # Button

-The Kendo UI Button is part of the Navigation components which the Builder supports.
+The Button is part of the Navigation components which the Builder supports.

 ## Usage